awesome-pro/neon-website/content/docs/introduction/support.md

 With Enterprise support, you have everything offered with the Priority plan plus dedicated Customer Success Team support, and SLAs.

 <Admonition type="note">
-If you are a Launch, Scale, or Enterprise user and are unable to access the support ticket form in the Neon Console, you can use the following email address as a fallback: `support@neon.tech`
+If you are a Launch, Scale, or Enterprise user and are unable to access the support ticket form in the Unique Console, you can use the following email address as a fallback: `support@neon.tech`
 </Admonition>

 ## Upgrading your support plan